gar1t/e2/doc/tutorial.rst

 Task Exports
 ------------

-We've take the trouble to create two lists of exports for our module:
+We took the trouble to create two lists of exports for our module:

 .. literalinclude:: ../examples/mydb/src/mydb_server.part.1
    :language: erlang